-- Applications mailed after the conclusion of a telephone interview must be returned and signed by the applicant or authorized representative. - Applications not returned or returned not signed are incomplete. - If an incomplete application is received, notify the applicant, verbally or in writing, that the application is incomplete and will not be processed. - Document all verbal contact or file a copy of the letter in the case record. - Do not key an unsigned application in NC FAST. - d.
+- If an incomplete application is received, notify the applicant, verbally or in writing, that the application is incomplete and will not be processed. - Document all verbal contact or file a copy of the letter in the case record. - Do not key an unsigned application in NC FAST. - d.
 The date of application is the date the signed application is received in the agency. - e.
 Authorize benefits within 18 to 48 hours of receiving a signed application. - If the applicant or the authorized representative decides not to apply, complete the inquiry.
-Include as much information about the situation as possible. - To determine if anyone in the household has received CIP before, perform an Energy Benefits Search in NC FAST.
-See Job Aid, Energy - Initial/ New CIP Application to Case Job Aid. - 5.
+Include as much information about the situation as possible. - 4.
+To determine if anyone in the household has received CIP before, perform an Energy Benefits Search in NC FAST.
+See Job Aid, Energy Initial/New CIP Application to Case Job Aid. - 5.
 Applications must include the applicant's signature and date.
 The worker's signature is not required.
 NC FAST provides a transaction history of the case actions based on the North Carolina Identity Management (NC ID) of the user for all applications.
 This is considered the worker's electronic signature.